Teen Drug Abuse Pictures Slideshow

 Heart disease is less common in moderate drinkers than in people who don't drink at all.
 But keep in mind that too much alcohol pads the belly, boosts blood pressure, and can cause a host of other health problems.
 The American Heart Association recommends that if you drink alcohol, the limit should be one drink a day for women and one or two for men.
 But if you don't drink, don't start.
 There are many other ways of protecting your heart.

 Research suggests people who attend religious services tend to live longer than people who never attend.
 In a 12-year study of people over age 65, those who attended services more than once a week had higher levels of a key immune system protein than their peers who attended no services.
 They were also significantly less likely to die during the study period.
 The strong social network that develops among people who worship together may contribute to their overall health.

 Letting go of grudges has surprising physical health benefits.
 Chronic anger is linked to decreased lung function, heart disease, stroke, and other ailments.
-Forgiveness will reduce anxiety, lower your blood pressure, and help you to breathe more easily.
+Forgiveness will reduce anxiety, lower blood pressure, and help you to breathe more easily.
 These benefits tend to increase as you get older.